 How Frequently Should You Bathe Your Newborn in the Summer?

 This depends entirely on your baby and their preferences.
 The only thing to keep in mind here is that the water should not be cold.
 Neither should it be hot, ensure it is just a little warm or maybe even room temperature for a newborn baby in summer by dipping your elbow into the water.
 This is ideal for your baby to cool down and a couple of times a day will not make them fall sick.

 The vote on this is divided when you ask mothers as a lot of people believe it can be bad for the baby and not have any cooling effects.
-In reality, a lot of paediatricians state talcum powder can have a cooling effect on your baby and prevent rashes caused by sweat and the friction of your little one’s body against their bedding.
-As a new mother, you don’t have to ponder the question- how to care for newborn baby in summer.
-Drop the powder into your hand and gently rub it all over you’re newborn.
+Though some people suggest that talcum powder can have a cooling effect on your baby and prevent rashes caused by sweat and the friction of your little one’s body against their bedding, evidence has shown that these powders can cause allergies and hence should be avoided.
+If you really have to, then drop the powder into your hand and gently rub it all over your newborn.
 This is to ensure they don’t breathe the powder and you do not spread excess to clog their pores.